 If you struggle with an anxiety disorder, your doctor may prescribe Ativan, a brand name version of lorazepam.
 This benzodiazepine drug may help manage some anxiety symptoms.
-However, Ativan isn’t stand-alone treatment for anxiety.
+However, Ativan isn’t a stand-alone treatment for anxiety.
 It isn’t always helpful, and it may cause more problems than it solves.
 If you struggle with anxiety or past or present substance use issues, you may be interested in alternatives to Ativan.

 Does Ativan Help with Anxiety?